-If there are concerns that a child needs strategies in place to support behaviour which are above and beyond teacher flexibility and differentiation, then the Inclusion Manager should be informed and a meeting with the parents arranged.
+If there are concerns that a child needs strategies in place to support behaviour which are above and beyond teacher flexibility and differentiation, then the Headteacher or Inclusion Co-ordinator should be informed and a meeting with the parents arranged.
 This will allow all involved to set up an agreed 'Special Behaviour Contract'.
-This may be included in a child's Individual Support Plan (I.S.P) or Individual behaviour Plan (I.B.P), which includes achievable targets and rewards.
+This may be included in a child's Individual Support Plan (I.S.P) or Individual Behaviour Plan (I.B.P), which includes achievable targets and rewards.
 This should be for a focussed time and then evaluated (see Special Educational Needs policy).